This post may contain affiliate links. Read our disclosure here.

 Food in Disneyland wasn’t cheap, but geez, it was so good when we did indulge!
 We’d fill up at breakfast, and take plenty of fruit and snacks in with us.
 Once the snacks we’d bought in ran out during the day, we opted for cheaper options with meals or snacks to keep us going, like the giant churros, Dole Whip, corn dogs or popcorn.
 On two nights we simply were too tired after full days at Disneyland to head out for dinner or to shop for food, so we ordered in from UberEats and DoorDash, which was still cheaper than eating out.

-When shopping in the US, the price you see on the shelf does not included taxes, unlike Australia.
-I kept getting confused at the checkout when paying for stuff, only to remember that tax is added on a the point of sale.
+When shopping in the US, the price you see on the shelf does not include taxes, unlike in Australia.
+I kept getting confused at the checkout when paying for stuff, only to remember that tax is added on at the point of sale.

 I found clothing and shoes to be of a similar price to Australia.
 If you want cheap brand-name items, head for the outlets.
 Otherwise, I loved Ross Stores for a bargain when needed.